zachgitt/RemoteChess/README.md

 # Running
 Check you are on 'empire_5G' wifi.
 Run 'ssh pi' (ssh alias) to logon.
 Use AngryIPScanner to check the raspberrypi hostname is correct.

+# Hardware
+The capacitive touch sensor was setup using the [adafruit tutorial](https://learn.adafruit.com/adafruit-mpr121-12-key-capacitive-touch-sensor-breakout-tutorial/overview).

 # Install

 ## Circuit Python